Find an Internship

 Step 2: Create a resume and have it reviewed.

 Several students may be applying for the same internship, so you want to put your best self forward.
 Your Career Coach is a great resource.
 The vast majority of employers ask students to apply by emailing a resume or uploading it through their website.
-They may require a cover letter, too, which is another reason to visit the Center for Life's Work.
+They may require a cover letter, too, which is another reason to visit the Career Design Office.

 Step 3: Find and apply for internships.